treycool23/randomloot/README.md

 Holding Control (command on a mac) while hovering over tools will give you a description of every trait currently applied to the tool.
 ![tools with control information](https://raw.githubusercontent.com/TheMarstonConnell/randomloot/main/.github/assets/expanded_info.png)

+## Another Rewrite?
+The jump from 1.12 to 1.16 was one of the biggest changes to Forge & the Minecraft codebase making a complete rewrite of the mod very welcome.
+However, the 1.16 to 1.20 is again, a massive change and I'm overall dissatisfied with the 1.16 version of the mods codebase and sloppy planning.
+As such, 1.20 is a complete rewrite of Random Loot to make the mod feel more cohesive and less janky.

 ## Credits
 Thank you to Sprucefence, Xiruen, and Zorbyn for donating tool textures.